andrewha/pystatsfin2024/README.md

-Labs from the __Python and Statistics for Financial Analysis__ course from The Hong Kong University of Science and Technology taught by Xuhu Wan, Associate Professor, Department of Information Systems, Business Statistics and Operations Management, and provided by Coursera.
+Labs from the __Python and Statistics for Financial Analysis__ course taught by Xuhu Wan, Associate Professor, Department of Information Systems, Business Statistics and Operations Management, The Hong Kong University of Science and Technology, and provided by Coursera.

 https://www.coursera.org/learn/python-statistics-financial-analysis

 These labs are super basic, but still are a good refresher on the topic.
+Note that these labs are not graded and even having the solutions will not count toward passing the course.

 The course agenda is as follows: